Mehdi-H/ansible-superset/README.md

 The role was built according to the superset installation guildelines [from the Apache repository](https://github.com/ApacheInfra/superset/blob/master/docs/installation.rst).

+- System dependencies for Superset are installed
-- Dependencies for Superset are installed
+- Pip package dependencies for Superset are installed
+    - Some of them are updated through pip.